Mike Kerrigan

-College
+Amateur career

 Kerrigan played high school football at Mt.
 Carmel High School in Chicago.
 He was recruited by Yale, Weber State, and Utah, but opted to attend Northwestern as a walk-on.
 After sitting his entire freshman season, Kerrigan became the team's starting quarterback the second game of his sophomore season.
-In his first ever college game, Kerrigan led Northwestern to a 27-22 victory over Wyoming.
+In his first ever college game, Kerrigan led Northwestern to a 27–22 victory over Wyoming.
 Kerrigan was awarded a scholarship following the game.
-This would be the only victory for Kerrigan in his college career as the Wildcats lost their next 32 games - an NCAA Division I record.
+This would be the only victory for Kerrigan in his college career as the Wildcats lost their next 32 games – an NCAA Division I record.
 As he did not play his freshman year, Kerrigan was eligible to return for the 1982 season, however coach Dennis Green wanted to go in a different direction at quarterback, so Kerrigan opted to try professional football.
 In his three seasons as Northwestern's quarterback, Kerrigan attempted 379 of 797 passes for 4094 yards, and threw 23 touchdowns and 47 interceptions.
 He set Northwestern's single-season records for completions (173) and passing yards (1816) during his junior year.